Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 == Remarks

 Out of the 4 investigated MPSC queue algorithms, we quickly eliminate DQueue and WRLQueue as a potential candidate for porting naively to distributed environment because they either do not provide a sufficient progress guarantee or protection against ABA problem and memory reclamation problem.
 Jiffy's idea of the dequeuer rescanning the global queue looking for a `SET` slot is quite useful and partly contributes to our idea of double scanning in Slotqueue (@slotqueue), which is our improvement over indefinite repeated scans as in Jiffy.
-LTQueue remains our primary inspiration, owing to how it splits the MPSC queue data across multiple processes, which signals a good fit for distributed environment.
+For the time being, LTQueue remains our primary inspiration, owing to how it splits the MPSC queue data across multiple processes, which signals a good fit for distributed environment.

 == Distributed FIFO queues <dfifo-related-works>